eksctl-io/eksctl/docs/proposal-003_cluster-and-nodegroups-config.md

   privateNetworking: true
 ```

-Two way that these config files can be use to create cluster:
+Two ways that these config files can be used to create cluster:

 - `eksctl create cluster --config-file=cluster.yaml && eksctl create ng --config-file=extra-nodegroup.yaml`
 - `cat cluster.yaml extra-nodegroup.yaml | eksctl create cluster --config-file -`

 ### Questions

-- Is it appropriate to also allow referencing nodegroup that is defined externally withing `ClusterConfig`?
+- Is it appropriate to also allow referencing nodegroup that is defined externally within `ClusterConfig`?
 - Where in standalone `NodeGroup` config should lables live?
 (If we copy the same struct, we will get `spec.labels`,
   while it might make more sense to have them as `metadata.labels`).
 - How will `ClusterConfig` and `NodeGroup` comapare when ispected in a running cluster?
 Namely, are all nodegroups